Etiquette and customs in Saudi Arabia

 Shutterstock.com

 Settling in Saudi Arabia can create a culture shock among many expats due to the lack of proper information.
 It is important to come with an open mind and to be prepared to join the Saudi society respectfully by following certain rules and understanding what's appropriate and what's not.
-Nowadays, the country is in a dynamic period of modernisation and some of the strict rules that used to define its image in the past are not applicable anymore.
+Nowadays, the country is in a dynamic period of modernization, and some of the strict rules that used to define its image in the past are not applicable anymore.

-Saudi Arabia, the birthplace of Islam, is widely known as a conservative country, closely tied to the practices and beliefs of the Islamic religion.
+Saudi Arabia, the birthplace of Islam, is widely known as a conservative country closely tied to the practices and beliefs of the Islamic religion.
 It is growing more and more liberal recently, under the leadership of the Crown Prince, Mohammed bin Salman.
 However, the society is strongly tied to its culture and customs.
 You should always be aware of how people behave and act, especially while out in public.
-Saudi Arabia enforces its customs on the general public, and lewd behaviour and disobedience are punishable by the Sharia law.
+Saudi Arabia enforces its customs on the general public, and lewd behavior and disobedience are punishable by Sharia law.

-Saudi Arabia is a country with a lot of rules — especially for newcomers.
+Saudi Arabia is a country with a lot of rules—especially for newcomers.
 Make sure to allow yourself time for adjustment, and don't hesitate to ask for advice from more experienced expats on the best behavioral practices.

 We'll start off with some very basic rules to follow while in Saudi Arabia: